 Tech & Society: “The Great Overhaul: Reinventing Politics & Media for the Digital Age”

-Aspen Institute España and Fundación Telefónica will hold the second session of the Tech & Society Program on September 22nd with a debate on “Media and technology” with Nancy Scola, journalist and writer specialized in technology and society and former head of technology at Político magazine.
-The session will be moderated by José Ignacio Torreblanca, PhD in Political Sciences from Universidad Complutense de Madrid, Professor of Political Science at the National University of Distance Education (UNED) in Madrid and Head of the Madrid Office and Principal Investigator at European Council on Foreign Relations (ECFR).
+Aspen Institute España and Fundación Telefónica held the second session of the Tech & Society Program on September 22nd with a debate on “Media and technology” with Nancy Scola, journalist and writer specialized in technology and society and former head of technology at Político magazine.
+The session was moderated by José Ignacio Torreblanca, PhD in Political Sciences from Universidad Complutense de Madrid, Professor of Political Science at the National University of Distance Education (UNED) in Madrid and Head of the Madrid Office and Principal Investigator at European Council on Foreign Relations (ECFR).

 In the last fifteen years, the tremendous power of digital technologies — chief among them social media — has completely changed how the two core social pillars of politics and media are practiced.
 Politicians are learning to contend with near constant scrutiny while scrambling to make the most of global distribution channels.
 Journalists, meanwhile, are attempting to determine how to adapt their field to a world dominated by companies like Facebook, Google, and Amazon while trying to figure out how to pull back the curtain on how those organizations work.
 How, exactly, are those professions adapting?
 And how should they adapt?